Psychology Of Self-Awareness And Paranoia: Why Do People Ignore Me?

 Rawpixel

-There may be times when hyper-awareness makes us act in a way that makes us distance ourselves from others.
-Sometimes, our inner critic can take over and lead us to imagine that people are ignoring us.
-This may lead us to present ourselves in a way that people don’t know how to respond to.
+Hyper-awareness may sometimes lead us to act in a way that makes us distance ourselves from others.
+Sometimes, our inner critic can take over and encourage us to imagine that people are ignoring us.
+This belief may lead us to present ourselves in a way that may make other people uncomfortable or that they don’t know how to respond to.

-When this happens, it may help to employ a strategy to challenge that inner voice, which may be influenced by cognitive distortions.
-You may benefit from practicing a mindfulness exercise that helps you identify negative thoughts and then replace them with more accurate thoughts.
+When this situation occurs, it may help to employ a strategy to challenge that inner voice, which might be influenced by cognitive distortions.
+You may benefit from participating in a mindfulness exercise that helps you identify negative thoughts and replace them with more accurate thoughts.
 For example, if you’re feeling nervous about what people might think of you at a social event, you might take a few minutes to pause and ask yourself if your thoughts are realistic.
-If not, you can replace your negative thoughts with positive affirmations, telling yourself that your thoughts are not true and that you are enough.
+If not, you can replace your negative thoughts with positive affirmations, telling yourself that your unhelpful thoughts are not true and that you are enough.

-This may help you build confidence in social situations, which may then help you present yourself as more approachable to others.
-This could lead to more successful interactions, which may, in turn, help you build momentum and establish more relationships.
+This reframing may help you build confidence in social situations, which can lead to you presenting yourself as more approachable to others.
+This change could lead to more successful interactions, which may, in turn, help you build momentum and establish more relationships.

 Why does being ignored hurt?